Government procurement legislation exists for the Australian Commonwealth government, state and territory governments, and local governments.

 Confidentiality obligations for tenders are governed by the tender terms.
 There is usually an obligation on each party to use and disclose each other's confidential information only for the purpose of conducting the procurement.

 IX CHALLENGING AWARDS

 There are processes for handling procurement complaints.
-They are purely administrative, and the complainant has no legal rights.
+Prior to the enactment of the Government Procurement Act, they were purely administrative, and the complainant had no legal rights.
 However, they can provide a quick resolution.